 These responses show that digital disruption affects not just the "what" of the business, but also the "how."
 It's the way organizations need to evolve and shift their mindset when it comes to collaboration, so that they prime their operations and culture to help their people bring their best every day.
 That way, they can deliver outcomes that move the business towards its goals.

-The most successful, fast-growing and digitally enabled companies differentiate themselves by one thing: They've transformed the way their people and organizations learn and lead.
+According to findings in the MIT-Deloitte study, the most successful, fast-growing, digitally enabled companies are differentiated by one thing: They've transformed how their people learn and lead.
 Companies are increasingly pushing decision-making further down into the organization as they digitally mature, requiring their people to upskill continuously while adopting a new approach to learning.

 Building a personalized learning experience into the flow of work